Last update: July 28, 2021

 Please consult the Campus Champions page for more on the program.

-SDSC also offers Trial Allocations on its Comet cluster.
-Trial Allocations are designed to give potential users rapid, but limited access to the Comet resource.
-Trial allocations are 1,000 SUs for 6 months, sufficient for initial resource evaluation, giving new users the ability to compile and run software, and evaluate results.
-Within one business day, users will be able to log on and evaluate the Comet system prior to requesting a larger Startup or Research allocation.
+SDSC now offers Trial Allocations on its Expanse cluster.
+Trial Allocations are designed to give potential users rapid but limited access to the Expanse resource.
+Trial allocations are for 1,000 CPU core-hours and/or 100 GPU hours for 6 months.
+This is sufficient for initial resource evaluation, giving new users the ability to compile and run software and evaluate results.
+Within one business day, users will be able to log on and evaluate the Expanse system prior to requesting a larger Startup or Research allocation as discussed above.